reproducible-reporting/templates/DOCUMENTATION.md

 This section contains some instructions to facilitate data reuse and reproducibility.

 For each section, the core idea is to store as much source material as possible.
-When a file is larger than 5 MB, use Git LFS.

 ### Tex sources